florianpolanz/Conversions/Readme.md

 # How to use

+## What the program does

+The program uses the neo4j module to create a class Neo4jDB.
+While the main file does not use this functionality, the class does support writing to the database from queries.
+In the current implementaion, the login credentials are read from the .env file and used to establish a connection to the database.
+The data is then stored internally as a pandas dataframe and a csv is saved in the Data folder.

 ## Setup

 ### This step is not necessary when the executable has already been created.
+The executable in this repository is only usable on linux machines.
+For other operating systems or in case of compatibility issues, please create the executable yourself!

 First, create a virtual python environment, using - for example - pipenv.
 Here, it might be useful to make pipenv use the .lock file, since installing dependencies with the Pipfile itself may lead to errors.